LD-Log - Manual & Help - v 7.3.1

 Please note, that the storage space has its limits - depending on your available storage space it will be dynamically adjusted.
 As soon as its maximum size is reached, older tiles will automatically be deleted in the order of their expiration times.

 How can I create custom maps and let them display in the standard map view?

 LD-Log supports the offline map formats 'Osmdroid SQLite', 'Osmdroid Zip', 'MBTiles', 'Osmdroid GEMF' and 'Mapsforge'.
 There are maps in those formats to be downloaded around the internet.
 With tools such as 'Mobile Atlas Creator' (MOBAC)

 you may also create custom maps from various sources in these formats.
 In conjunction with other software like QGIS

 e.g. you can even use self scanned maps with LD-Log.
 For creating custom maps that way, quite some level of knowledge and/or practice is needed.
 Please note that there is no support for creating maps or using third party software.

 If you have the free choice of one of the supported map formats (like in MOBAC) generally 'Osmdroid SQLite' is to be preferred.
 Copy your offline map files to the LD-Log folder 'maps' or to a self chosen custom location (see below).
 They will automatically be available with the next opening of the standard map view.
 Recognized offline maps may then be switched on and off separately in the map options.
 When activated, they will always be displayed on top of the base map with each of their containing zoom level.

 Where is the storage for offline maps of the standard map view located?

 With the first launch of the standard map view, a folder named 'maps' will be created within the LD-Log / LD-Log FREE main folder.
-Here you must copy your offline map files.
+Here you must copy your offline map files by default.
 In the automatically created subfolder 'cache', all already viewed online map tiles are being stored - this is being managed by the map view itself.

 I have successfully integrated an offline map like described above, I'm also seeing it in the menu 'Offline maps' as being activated, but it isn't shown in the standard map view?